bobcatzed/instamusic/README.md

 as a search and hopefully the music might find its way into Spotify soon enough.

 If you are on a page not supported by the bookmarklet, you are not entirely out of luck.
-You can then select some text (i.e a artist and/or album) and it will be saved as a search so that you can at least remember what you wanted to listen to.
+You can then select some text (i.e an artist and/or album) and it will be saved as a search to perform later in Spotify.

 When using the bookmarklet the web page that you found the music on will also be saved to the music note in the app, so you easily can go back to the page and see what review or other information made you interrested in the first place.